mih/Psignifit-3.x/doc-src/WELCOME.rst

     make install

-as root and everythin will be installed to the right place.
+as root and everything will be installed to the right place.
 If you don't want the documentation be installed, you can also say::

     make python-install